Check Kiehl's Cosmetic Batch Code

 Kiehl's FAQ

-Kiehl's batch code and freshness notes
+Kiehl's batch code, expiry, and freshness lookup

 Before you rely on the decoded date